isomerpages/moh-bioethics/_asian-bioethics-network/Introduction/Introduction to the Asian Bioethics Network.md

 * With continued relationship building, the network participants would also be better able to converge on ethical positions and represent the Asian perspective at international platforms<br>

+* Participants at the inaugural Asian Bioethics Meeting on 10 Jun 2021 held as part of the BAC’s 20 th Anniversary event were supportive of BAC’s proposal to establish an Asian Bioethics Network<br>

+* Meeting agreed to have regular annual or biennial meetings between members in the network<br>

+* Establish a website for the Asian Bioethics Network to facilitate sharing of resources and knowledge exchange to enable each country to share their publications, reports and public education programmes with all other members of the network<br>